Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Mega-Glalie.md

 ---
 Ability1: Refrigerate
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME362M.png
+BookShinyImageName: HOME362M_s.png
 BoxSprite: SRD-BoxSprite-glalie-mega.png
+DexCategory: Face Pokemon
+DexDescription: The power of the Mega Stone bent its jaw at an unnatural angle, this helps it spew enormous blizzards but leaves it unable to eat any prey it catches.
+  This makes it angry and will weaken it if it stays in this form.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 21
+  Feet: 6.9
+  Meters: 2.1
 HiddenAbility: Moody
 HomeSprite: SRD-HomeSprite-glalie-mega.png
 Learnset: '[[SRD-Mega-Glalie-Learnset]]'
 Legendary: 'No'
 Name: Mega-Glalie
 Number: 362
+PrimaryEggGroup: Fairy
+SecondaryEggGroup: Mineral
 Sprite: glalie-mega.png
 Type1: Ice
 Type2: ''
+Weight:
+  Hectograms: 3502
+  Kilograms: 350.2
+  Pounds: 772.1
 ---

 #PokeroleSRD/Pokedex